luispuerto/luispuerto-net/_pages/resume.md

 **2015-2017:**{: style="color: grey"} **[University of Eastern of Finland][UEF].
 Different LiDAR projects as intern.
 9 months in total.**

 - Download, processing and analyzing the whole LiDAR information of Finland using [Fusion][], [LAStools][].
 [LidR][] and others.
 - Scripting in [R language][RLanguage] to process and analyze [LiDAR][] data.
 Statistical modeling to yield biomass estimations.
 - Reference research and scientific writing about LiDAR and biomass estimation.

 **Nov 2014:**{: style="color: grey"} **[Metsäkeskus][].
-Finnish language course internship.
-Creation of digital cartography**
+Finnish language course internship**

-  - Analyzing and processing Metsäkeskus’ inventory data in Finnish to create digital cartography.
+- Creation of digital cartography using Metsäkeskus’ inventory data in Finnish.
+- Able to work in a full Finnish language environment and interact other staff.

 **2014-2016:**{: style="color: grey"} **Intensive Finnish Language Courses.**

-  - I took 3 courses, which were more than 1500 hours in total, about Finnish language and culture
+- More than 1500 hours in total, about Finnish language and culture.
+- Able to work with people in an environment where language could be a barrier.

 **May 2009 – Dec 2012:**{: style="color: grey"} **[Fundación Ciudad de la Energía][CIUDEN] (City of Energy Foundation), Spanish Government**.

 - Last position: Coordinator **of Technology & Innovation Area at Technology & Systems Department**
 - In charge of a multidisciplinary team of four members related to technology and programming.
 - Co-responsible to commission the digital platform for the *[Museo Nacional de la Energía][MNE]*.
 1-million-euro project.
 - Develop, implement and commission different kinds of **technological systems** such as public Wi-Fi networks, ticket-selling systems, geolocation systems for people and objects, and cloud computing systems.
 - Responsible of the **[Geographic Information Systems (GIS)][GIS]**.
 Cartography elaboration (such as two tourism maps, web apps or in-house cartography), data analysis, geodatabase keeping and in-house GIS training.
 - Responsible of the office tasks of **“[Assessment of the current phytosanitary status of European chestnut in El Bierzo (León, Spain)][CastaneaProject]”** project; managing field work, inventory operations, and data processing and analysis.
 - Other projects:
     - **Heritage Inventory of [El Bierzo][] and [Laciana][] Counties**.
 Helping to plan field works, develop the inventory and coordinate and create a database.
 Also, subsequent analysis of data using GIS methodologies.
     - **[La Mirada Circular][]** (more than 300 km of hiking routes): Help to organize activities, signaling, mapping and managing.
     - Lots of other activities about environment, alternative and clean energies, tourism and territory analysis.

 **2009:**{: style="color: grey"} **Freelance consultant for [TRAGSATEC][]; collaborate in the preliminary plan for the Pajariel Forestry Park.**

 - Collecting data in the field, team organization, and cartography elaboration.
 - GIS multi-criteria analysis of data, develop and analysis proposals of restoration and activities for the park.
 - Analysis of potentialities and the development of citizen participation process.

 **2005-2011:**{: style="color: grey"} **Several projects as freelance such as:**

 - Development of Geographic Information Systems in **ArcGIS, ArcPAD & ArcView** and blueprints in **AutoCAD**.
 - Experience as a judicial expert in court and writing a judicial report for one side.

 **2007-2008:**{: style="color: grey"} **[Ponferrada Municipality][Ponferrada] (9 months) at the project “[Integral Management of the Ponferrada’s Mountains][ForestPonfeProject]”.
 Forest and office technician and consultant:**

 - Forest inventory of more than 12000 ha, in-filed decision making about forest management and GIS analysis of data.
 - Co-writing of strategic management report for the forest for the following 10 years.

 **2006:**{: style="color: grey"} **[Tecnosylva][] SL.
 (6 months).
 Forest technician and consultant:**

 - Inventory of forest roads, with GPS, ArcPAD, and off-road vehicle.
 Over 2000 km.
 - Cartography generation and digitalization in ArcGIS software.
 - Collecting data in field with professional GPS.
 Advanced knowledge of GPS methodology.
 - Forest inventory with computing systems such PDA, Vertex, and electronic caliper.

 ### Additional Training

 - 10 training courses on **ArcGIS 10 Desktop and Server** systems, including Oracle DDBB and programming in python and add-ins, by ESRI Spain (300 hours).
 - Course **Sextante** (GIS toolbox) by Uni. of León (20 hours).
 - Course **“Thematic Cartography”**, by the Spanish National Geographic Institute (40 hours).
 - Course of “**Learn to Program: The Fundamentals**” in Python, by University of Toronto (50 hours).
 - Course “**Certification and Audition Systems** in forest exploitations” by PROFOR (144 hours).
 - Course of **Fire Management**, by Swedish University of Agricultural Sciences (SLU) (200 hours).
 - Course **AutoCAD 2011** 2D & 3D, by IFESS (40 hours).
 - Course “**Health and Safety** on forest exploitations” by PROFOR, (144 hours).
 - Course **“Defending Forest Against Wildfires”**, by the Spanish Forest Engineers Official Association (30 hours).
 - Course about **Biomass** by CARTIF Foundation (60 hours).
 - Course **“Forest Planning”**, by Castile and León Government (50 hours).
 - Course on **Project Management** by Adecco (15 hours)
 - Course of **Wonderware** by Wonderware Spain (35 hours).
 - I've assisted to many others talks, seminaries, conferences and congresses at local, national and international level.

+### Skills

+#### Computer

+- [ArcGIS][] Desktop & Server
+- QGIS & OSGeo
+- Oracle DB & SQL DDBB
+- macOS, Linux & Windows
+- [R stats][RStats] & [Python][]
+- [Fusion][], [LAStools][] & [LidR][]
+- Parallel computing
+- Cloud computing
+- [Git][], [GitHub][] & [GitLab][] & CI
+- Shell scripting
+- Jekyll & Web developing

-### Languages
+#### Languages

 - :es: Spanish: Native Speaker
-  - :us: English: Advanced level.
-TOEFL iBT score 96
+- :us: English: Bilingual
 - :finland: Finnish: A2
 - :sweden: Swedish: A1

-### Computer Skills
+#### Professional

+- Cartography
+- Project management
+- Wildfires
+- Trade data
-  - [ArcGIS][] & AutoCAD
+- Certification & audit

+#### Personal

-  - Photoshop
+- Self-learner
-  - macOS, Windows & Linux
+- Analytical & meticulous
+- Open minded
-  - [R stats][RStats] & [Python][]
+- Critical & system thinker
-  - [Fusion][], [LAStools][] & [LidR][]
+- Productive & organized
+- International perspective
+- Global traveler
-  - [Git][], [GitHub][] & [GitLab][]
+- Social & independent
-  - Shell scripting, databases and web developing

 ### Complementary Activities

 - **Volunteering**:
-  - **[Albany Historic Carrousel][Carrousel]**: Setting the animals, assembling the wooden structure and helping with the mechanical and electrical systems.
     - **[The Hour of Code][]**: Teaching code to 4th grade school students.
     - Cultural volunteering: Immigration inclusion, developing leisure programs for children.
-- Self-learner about Project Management and personal Productivity. “**[Fifth Discipline][]**”, “**[Systems Thinking][]**”, “[Learning Organizations][]” enthusiast and curious about new ways of learning and similar subjects.
-- Very interested in social media and the new ways of communicating ideas.
-- Science and technology lover.
-Rational thinker.
-Always trying to implement technology to be me more efficient.
-- Photography enthusiasm and eager learner of almost everything.
+    - **[Albany Historic Carrousel][Carrousel]** in Oregon, US: Setting the animals, assembling the wooden structure and helping with the mechanical and electrical systems.
+    - **[The Hour of Code][]** in Madrid, ES: Teaching code to 4th grade school students.
+    - Cultural volunteering in Joensuu, FI: Immigration inclusion, developing leisure programs for children.
+    - **[OSGeo][] & [QGIS][] Homebrew [tap][]**: Producing documentation, maintaining the tap, updating formulae and organizing operation and planning with other volunteers remotely.
-- I like the **adventure**, hiking and camping in the wilderness.
+- I like adventure and challenges.
+I love hiking and camping in the wilderness.
+Travel enthusiast and explorer.
+- Always interested in trying new things and test new tools to improve, specially my productivity.
+- Photography enthusiasm.
+I spend most of my free time reading and learning.

 ## PDF Résumé

-Additionally you can see and download the most recent version of my résumé in pdf bellow or [here][pdf-resume].
+Additionally I prepare a concise version of this résumé in pdf _paper format_.
+You can see and download the most recent version bellow or [here][pdf-resume].

 <iframe width="100%" height="650em"
 src="https://www.dropbox.com/s/tba5d4eeja4vt2i/Luis%20Puerto%20Resume.pdf?raw=1&autoplay=1" frameborder="0" allowfullscreen></iframe>

-[^1]: I converted my previous title to this new one when the Bolonia transition happened in Spain, so I ended up with two similar titles.
+[^1]: Actually, this is when I converted my previous diploma to the new Bolonia framework.
+I've been a Forest Engineer, since 2008 when I graduated from my original studies.
-[^2]: This studies have disappeared after the Bolonia process happened circa 2011.

 [iGEON]: http://www.igeon.eu
 [LundU]: https://www.lu.se